liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-it.md

 - When first I took up my abode in the woods, that is, began to spend my nights as well as days there, which, by accident, was on Independence Day, or the Fourth of July, 1845, my house was not finished for winter, but was merely a defence against the rain, without plastering or chimney, the walls being of rough, weather-stained boards, with wide chinks, which made `it` cool at night —— walden

--  The upright white hewn studs and freshly planed door and window casings gave `it` a clean and airy look, especially in the morning, when `it`s timbers were saturated with dew, so that I fancied that by noon some sweet gum would exude from them —— walden
+-  The upright white hewn studs and freshly planed door and window casings gave `it` a clean and airy look, especially in the morning, when `its` timbers were saturated with dew, so that I fancied that by noon some sweet gum would exude from them —— walden

 -  To my imagination `it` retained throughout the day more or less of this auroral character, reminding me of a certain house on a mountain which I had visited a year before —— walden